Tips for Building a Successful Software Development Team

 Define the roles and responsibilities in software development team

 Another critical step in building a successful software development team is to clearly define the team structure and roles.
 This helps determine the responsibilities of individuals as well as of the whole team, which allow for effective development.
 However, the team’s composition will highly depend on the purpose of your software development process.
 Here are the typical technology-centered roles as well as responsibilities of an engineer team:

 - Product Owner (PO): representing the client, in other words they perform as the voice of the business and ensure that the team builds the right product to meet the company’s ultimate product vision.
 In many cases, the PO is the customer himself, because above all they understand their product the best.

 - Project Manager (PM): being responsible for the execution of the project from beginning to end.
 They will lead the entire team of developers and be accountable for the deliverables.
 More specifically, a PM will manage the project, anticipate and solve any risks that may arise, ensuring the project is delivered on time, on budget and within the right framework.

 - Technical Lead: being responsible for the entire tech project, supervising the technical direction of the group.
-At the same time, technical leaders are often highly specialized, experienced IT talents, so they also play a very vital role as a mentor to developers and support them throughout the process.
+At the same time, technical leaders are often highly skilled and experienced IT talents, so they also play a very vital role as a mentor to developers and support them throughout the process.